 3. Functional Level: Functional level strategies are intended to address how functional departments such as marketing, human resources, and research and development may support an organization’s specified business and corporate strategy.

+At each level, it’s not uncommon for a company to have various strategies.
+In fact, this is necessary to ensure that each layer’s needs are appropriately reflected.
 Although there is a risk of competing priorities and objectives when using various methods, these risks can be mitigated if they are managed properly.
 We’ll return to this subject in a moment.

 What are the benefits of having a business strategy?
 Any business’s ability to succeed depends on the existence of a strategy.
 It essentially represents the firm’s strengths and weaknesses, as well as how the organization intends to respond to threats and opportunities in the market in which it operates.
 A strategy considers the available resources and how to best deploy them in order to meet the goals.
 That is why a strategy is sometimes referred to as a company’s lighthouse: it unifies the work of all functional areas and provides employees with a Northstar to guide their everyday decision-making.